 3. NOW (Formerly NOW TV)

 Disney’s streaming service is perfect for those looking for content for the whole family, or simply for fans of their five main worlds of content – Disney, Pixar, Marvel, Star Wars, National Geographic, and Star – which includes more adult-oriented content.

 5. The Roku Channel

 A free service from Roku themselves that gives you thousands of free movies, TV programmes and kids content on demand.
 The Roku Channel in the UK features a selection of popular global and British TV series, including titles such as Homes Under the Hammer, The Commander, Skins and Britain’s Best Bakery, alongside Hollywood hits and TV shows such as The Wicker Man, Hell’s Kitchen and Les Miserables.

-The service is advert-based, with up to 8 minutes of adverts per hour.
-(But there are no pre-roll adverts.
+The service is advert-based, with up to 8 minutes of adverts per hour, but there are no pre-roll adverts.
 See our full Roku Channel review.

 With a big-screen interface, 4K videos and the ability to “cast” selected YouTube videos directly from your phone – this ‘channel’ will give you the ultimate YouTube experience.